Project Description

 The closest village to Stobi is Gradsko (5 km), where there are grocery stores, a pharmacy, an ATM, and medical facilities.
 The closest big supermarket, drug-stores, pharmacies, banks with ATM and hospitals are in the city of Negotino (13 km from Stobi).

-Three meals (fresh, homemade food) per day are covered by the reimbursement fee.
+Meals: Three meals (fresh, homemade food) are provided each day.
 Meals usually take place at the field house premises, except for lunch packages during excursions.
-This field school can accommodate vegetarians, vegans and individuals with lactose-intolerance diets.
+This field school can accommodate vegetarians, vegans, and individuals with lactose-intolerance diets, however, vegetarian/vegan students should be prepared that meals may not be as varied as they are accustomed to.
+Students will have access to grocery stores if they need supplemental food.
 Kosher and gluten-free diets are impossible to accommodate at this location.

 Travel Info